-14.2 The survey should include tests conducted on the walls of the building by the Certificate holder or their approved installers to determine the bond strength between the adhesive and the substrate, and be satisfied that the pull-out resistance of the proposed supplementary mechanical fixings from the substrate is adequate.
-An assessment and recommendation should be made on the minimum bond strength and type and number of fixings required to withstand the building's expected wind loading based on calculations using the test site data in accordance with section 7.
+14.2 The survey should include tests conducted on the walls of the building by the Certificate holder or their approved installers to determine the pull-out resistance of the proposed mechanical fixings.
+An assessment and recommendation is made on the type and number of fixings required to withstand the building's expected wind loading based on calculations using the test data and pull-out resistance (see section 7).

 14.3 Surfaces should be sound, clean and free from loose material.
 The flatness of surfaces must be checked; this may be achieved using a straight edge spanning the storey height.
-Any excessive irregularities, ie greater than 10 mm in one metre, must be made good prior to installation to ensure that the boards are installed with a smooth, in-plane finished surface.
+Any excessive irregularities, ie greater than 10 mm in one metre, must be made good prior to installation to ensure that the slabs are installed with a smooth, in-plane finished surface.